Padredilg/note-taker/README.md

 The purpose of this application is to provide the user with a dynamic note taker in which they can create notes, re-visit their notes, and delete them.

 ## Usage
-The app is extremely simple.
-The user can access it at https://note-taker-padredilg.herokuapp.com/ .
+The user can access the application at https://note-taker-padredilg.herokuapp.com/ .
 Once there, click Get Started, and start writing and manipulating notes!
-When a few notes are created, the user may check them directly on them, or they may add new notes by clicking the plus sign on the top right corner.</br>
+When a few notes are created, the user may check them directly on them, or they may add new notes by clicking the plus sign on the top right corner.</br></br>

 <img alt="screenshot from homepage" src="./images/note-taker-cover.png"></img>
 <img alt="screenshot from notes page" src="./images/notes-newnote.png"></img>
 <img alt="another screenshot from notes page" src="./images/notes-oldnote.png"></img>